JulienChemery/Wallet_Manager_Simulation/README.md

 # Wallet_Manager_Simulation

-Create, duplicate, and delete wallets with ease in this Java-based Wallet Manager simulation.
-Users can manage their finances by adding cryptocurrency or stock actions using APIs.
+Welcome to the Wallet Manager Simulation, a Java-based application that allows users to create, duplicate, and delete wallets.
+This simulation also provides the functionality to manage finances by adding cryptocurrency or stock actions through APIs.

+## Authors

+- Elisa Teboul
+- Mouloud Merbouche
+- Julien Chémery

+## Features

+- Create, duplicate, and delete wallets.
+- Manage finances by adding cryptocurrency or stock actions using APIs.